This post is dedicated to Buttercream Basics. Whip up a batch of my favorite Buttercream Frosting Recipe and let’s get creative!

 Now.
 Here’s where I want you to trust me.
 I am not going to give you measurements…AND I want you to be ok with that.

-For the experiment I separated it into bowls…
+For the experiment I separated some frosting into bowls…

 For the first flavor I wanted to give the “Cookie Butter” a try.
 (It tastes a little like the best graham cracker that you have ever eaten)